Shack-man

 Shack-man is the fourth album by experimental jazz fusion trio Medeski Martin & Wood, released in 1996.
-It was widely considered their commercial breakthrough, peaking at #7 on the Billboard Contemporary Jazz Albums chart.
+It was widely considered their commercial breakthrough, peaking at No. 7 on the Billboard Contemporary Jazz Albums chart.

 Production

 The album was recorded in an isolated shack in Hawaii, with power supplied by solar energy and generators.

 Critical reception

 AllMusic called the album "the best example to date of the trio's cerebral fusion of soul-jazz, hip-hop, and post-punk worldbeat."
 New York wrote that "the changes are episodic, as in funk, rather than conversational, as in jazz."
 Relix called it a "dark, funky dorm room breakthrough."

 The Cleveland Scene wrote that the group "made it cool to groove again with 1996s Shack-man, a Hammond-hammered Phish-lot mainstay that opened the door for instrumental improv groups like Soulive and Particle."